Flat-rate compute

 Do unlimited LLM APIs throw 429 rate-limit errors?

 No per-minute request caps means no 429s for bursting.
-That's the practical difference for agents: per-token providers must rate-limit (every request costs them money), while a flat-rate provider batches under load instead — so agent loops keep running rather than erroring out.
+That's the practical difference for agents: per-token providers must rate-limit (every request costs them money), while a flat-rate provider paces response speed under load instead — so agent loops keep running rather than erroring out.

 Which models does an unlimited LLM API use?

-Standard Compute routes across current frontier models (GPT-class, Claude-class, Grok-class) and picks per request based on the task and load.
-You get frontier-quality output without managing a model menu — but you can't request one specific version, which is the main reason to stay per-token if your workflow depends on an exact model.
+Standard Compute routes across current frontier models (GPT-class, Claude-class, Gemini-class) and efficient open models, picking per request based on the task and load.
+You get frontier-quality output without managing a model menu, and the router — not a fixed version string — decides which model serves each request.